 Expert guidance for inducing lactation, relactation, and co-lactation now covered by insurance

-I am now working with The Lactation Network (TLN) to cover many major insurance providers.
-Use this link to determine whether your plan is included and to get started with lactation consultations covered by insurance!
+I am excited to share that I am now working with The Lactation Network (TLN) to cover many major insurance providers.

 Frequently Asked Questions

-So far, the only difficulty covering non-birthing parents has been when there is no due date.
-The only time this may be an issue is for prospective adoptive parents not yet matched.
-If this is your circumstance, we can discuss your options during a free mini consultation.
+Inducing lactation consultations are considered prenatal consultations with TLN.
+So far, the only difficulty covering non-birthing parents through TLN has been when there is no due date to report on the application for coverage.
+This may be an issue is for prospective adoptive parents not yet matched.
+If this is your circumstance, we can discuss your options during a free 15-minute phone "mini" consultation.
+You can schedule that HERE

 The administrative fee helps me to get compensated at the same level for my clients covered by insurance as those who are self-pay.
 But it also benefits you, the parent.
 One concern holding me back from extending my coverage with insurance was that my past clients covered by insurance often had poorer outcomes than my self-pay clients.
 I believe this is because my self-pay clients were required to make a higher level of commitment to their lactation plan by making an upfront financial investment -- they had more skin in the game, so to speak.